muquit/privategpt/README.md

 The current version of the tools is 1.0.2

 Please look at [ChangeLog](ChangeLog.md) for what has changed in the current version.

+# Supported Platforms

+The document assistant and document ingestion code run on:

+* Linux
+* MacOS (Tested on Intel and M2 Macs)
+* Windows

 # Requirements